Huntington Beach map

 Attracting the Elusive Junior

 Like charting the movements of exotic wildlife, tracking the shopping patterns of the often fickle Generation Y customer can be tricky business.
 In Southern California, where teen girls treat shopping like breathing, retailers recognize the area's junior hub status and are responding in force.
-The busiest areas continue to be retail–as–entertainment centers, followed by popular pedestrian promenades.
+The busiest areas continue to be retail'as'entertainment centers, followed by popular pedestrian promenades.
 But a new generation of stores is sprouting up, eager to grab a chunk of this group's awesome spending power.
-Observers say that with the increased competition among youth–oriented retailers, there's more pressure than ever to stay in tune with this customer.
+Observers say that with the increased competition among youth'oriented retailers, there's more pressure than ever to stay in tune with this customer.

-The spending power of Gen Y (ages 14 to 30) will reach $135 billion by 2001, jumping to $145 billion by 2005, according to Look–Look, a global youth market research firm based in Hollywood.
+The spending power of Gen Y (ages 14 to 30) will reach $135 billion by 2001, jumping to $145 billion by 2005, according to Look'Look, a global youth market research firm based in Hollywood.

 "I've seen numbers as high as $165 billion," observed Claudine Murphy, executive vice president.